Yusof Ishak: Merger with Malaysia

-Second Yang di-Pertuan Negara term (1964–1965)
+Second term (1964–1965)

 Yusof was sworn in for a second term as Yang di-Pertuan Negara on 8 January 1964.
 His new term began under the state's revised constitution, following the conclusion of his previous term on 3 December 1963.
 His oath of office was administered by Chief Justice Wee Chong Jin.
 On 21 July, Yusof led a procession of 25,000 Muslims at the Padang to celebrate the prophet Mohammed's birthday.
 In a speech before the procession, he stated that the Muslims had to be "patient, forbearing and industrious" when it came to adjusting to the merger.
 Yusof further said that "Our unity must be a lasting one.
 We must be united not only when Malaysia faces threats from outside but also during other times."
 He later led the procession but left early once they reached Beach Road.
 This procession would lead to the 1964 race riots.

 In April 1965, Yusof opened the National Language Month at the Victoria Theatre.
 In his opening speech, he emphasised his support for the initiative as it would help to develop a "deep sense of communication with one another", especially with Singapore being a part of Malaysia.
 A second National Language Month was held in November, which at its opening Yusof repeated the importance of adopting Malay as the common language of Singapore.